ShkalikovOleh/FreshmanRAG_bot/README.md

 + **/start** - show welcome message

 ### RAG pipeline types
 Currently 3 different RAG pipelines are implemented.
-By default the bot uses the *Conditional RAG with question rewriting* pipeline, but you can change it to a desired one in the `config.json` file.
+By default the bot uses the *Conditional RAG with question rewriting* pipeline, but you can change in the [configs](#configuration).

 All pipelines support the ability to return only documents relevant to a question without LLM answer generation, it is implemented as a conditional edge which is depicted as `stop` on all diagrams below.

 #### Simple RAG
-The `Simple RAG` pipeline that uses the Sentence-BERT model (by default [*lang-uk/ukr-paraphrase-multilingual-mpnet-base*](https://huggingface.co/lang-uk/ukr-paraphrase-multilingual-mpnet-base)) to extract embeddings and vector store (by default `pgvector`) to find the nearest documents from the knowledge base and then optionally use the retrieved information for generation.
+The `Simple RAG` pipeline that uses the provided [retriever](#retrievers) to find the relevant documents from the knowledge base and then optionally use this information for generation.

 ![Simple RAG](assets/simple_rag.png)